web-widget/create/test/snapshots/fully-loaded-widget/README.md

 ## Tooling configs

-For most of the tools, the configuration is in the `package.json` to reduce the amount of files in your project.
+For most of the tools, the configuration is in the `package.json` to minimize the amount of files in your project.

 If you customize the configuration a lot, you can consider moving them to individual files.